20101301-Alina-Hasan/Alibaba-Selenium-Scraper/README.md

 2. **Input your search criteria**:

    - Enter the product you want to search for (e.g., "men's black t-shirt").
-   - Enter the maximum price you want to filter by.
+   - Enter the maximum price you want to filter by (e.g. "5").

 3. **View the output**:
-   - The scraped data will be saved in `alibaba_results.json`.
+   - The scraped data will be saved in `alibaba_results.json` 📊.

-## Optimizations
+## Optimizations 🔍

 We can optimize this further by adding some restrictions:

-1. If the product name is nil, we can skip the product.
+1. If the product name is nil, we can skip the product. 🚫
-2. If price is nil, we can skip the product.
+2. If price is nil, we can skip the product. 🚫
-3. If product link is nil, we can skip the product.
+3. If product link is nil, we can skip the product. 🚫
-4. If rating is nil, we can skip the product.
+4. If rating is nil, we can skip the product. 🚫
-5. If image link is nil, we can skip the product.
+5. If image link is nil, we can skip the product. 🚫
-6. If price is given in a range, we can skip the product.
+6. If price is given in a range, we can skip the product. 🚫
-7. Add more than one filter option (Optional).
+7. Add a filter option based on search input. ⚙️

-## Notes
+## Notes 📝

 - Ensure that your selectors are up-to-date with Alibaba's current HTML structure.